 Frequently Ask Questions

-The technicians of Green Day Energy Co are trained in the latest technologies and advances in the HVAC industry.
+The technicians of Green Day Energy Co are trained in the latest technologies and advances in the heating and air conditioning industry.
 We have the expertise to address all energy efficiency issues at your home or workplace and help in energy reduction.
-We will answer your frequently asked questions about our HVAC products and services to give you an idea of our work.
+We will answer your frequently asked questions about our heating and air conditioning products and services to give you an idea of our work.

 1. What are some of the ways my house is using or losing excess energy?